ryanfreckleton/morepath/doc/configuration.rst

 Scanning dependencies
 ---------------------

+Morepath is a micro-framework at its core.
+It's very extensible however, so you can expand it with other packages that add extra functionality to it.
+For instance, you can use...

 Morepath aims to be a micro framework, so you probably want to use other packages that add extra functionality to Morepath.
 For instance, you might use